memoio/meeda-docs/README.md

 # Meeda Documents

-Welcome to the official documentation repository for meeda.
+Welcome to the official documentation repository for Meeda.

-meeda is developed and maintained by [MemoLabs](https://memolabs.org/).
+Meeda is developed and maintained by [MemoLabs](https://memolabs.org/).
 Meeda provides data availability solutions for Ethereum Layer 2.

 ## Features